brave/brave-core/components/brave_ads/core/internal/global_state/README.md

 # Global state

-Stores global state for brave ads.
+Stores global state for Brave Ads.

 Please add to it!